 You may be unconsciously sabotaging your own life with negative thinking and fear.
 Your thoughts can create anxiety, frustration, and pain.
 A negative mindset can weaken your marriage, career, health, or more.

 But likewise, you can shift into well-being and possibility.
-You can restore your connection to peace, sanity and creativity.
+You can restore your connection to peace, sanity and even infinite creativity.

 How?
 Here are five ways I’ve used with clients to stop negative thinking:

 - Seek Higher Wisdom and Listen for Love

 - Monitor thoughts throughout the day

 1. Redefine What’s Realistic